RanggaBS/bully-scripting/docs/01-game-reference/global-functions/IsButtonBeingPressed.md

 ## Description

 Use this if you want things to only happen once per button press.
+Check [`here`](https://bully-scripting.vercel.app/docs/game-reference/scripting-enumeration/controls) for more info about the button ID and the controller ID.

 ```lua
 function IsButtonBeingPressed(button, controller) --[[ ... ]] end